In Ajax

 </httpHandlers>

-If you publish in IIS you should add this configuration under System.webserver configuration.
+If you publish in IIS you should add this configuration under System.webserver

 <handlers>